-When you send comments to IBM, you grant IBM a nonexclusive right to use or distribute the comments in any way appropriate without incurring any obligation to you.
+When you send comments to IBM, you grant IBM a nonexclusive right to use or distribute your comments in any way it believes appropriate without incurring any obligation to you.

-IBM or any other organizations use the personal information that you supply to contact you only about the issues that you submit.
+IBM or any other organizations will only use the personal information that you supply to contact you about the issues that you submit.